 How To Modify a Time-Sharing Agreement for Your Child

 While parents may come to an agreement during their divorce negotiations regarding a time-sharing schedule for their children or the schedule is ordered by the courts, it is unrealistic to think that the same time-sharing arrangement will continue to work exactly as is three, five, or ten years later.
 People and circumstances change that require modifications to the original time-sharing agreement, but very few parents know what the court requires in order to approve such a change.
 At the law office of Blair H. Chan, III, our experienced Tampa child custody attorney has been helping clients throughout the Tampa area navigate modifications to their time-sharing arrangement and many other aspects of divorce.
-Call or contact the office today to schedule a free consultation of your case.
+Call or contact the office today to schedule an initial consultation of your case.

 Modification by Agreement